CarlosMzn/training-kit/README.md

 ##SAlacefe

 ##El copyright
-I steel doing troubles here
+I steel doing troubles here xD

 1. Run `script/package` to create a release tarball.
 This will be in the format `release-XXXXXXX.tgz` for you to take wherever you want.
 2. To test this looks okay, create some folders `mkdir -p test_site/kit`.